 If your child has difficulty saying the words “trick-or-treat,” you may want to use a card such as this one:

 Have a dress rehearsal

 For a child with sensory issues, costumes can pose some problems.
 The costume can be itchy, too tight, too loose, too hot or not warm enough.
 Makeup can be sticky, or smell and feel weird.
 Masks can make it difficult to see or hear, or cause irritation to the head.
-Have your child try on her costume far enough in advance that you can make adjustments and alterations if necessary.
+Have your child try on their costume far enough in advance that you can make adjustments and alterations if necessary.
 Easy costumes made from clothing articles you already have may be the perfect route.
-If your child isn’t very enthusiastic about wearing a costume, now may be an opportunity to tie in a passion and let him dress as the character he watches 800 times a month.
-But also let him know it’s ok not to wear a costume.
+If your child isn’t very enthusiastic about wearing a costume, now may be an opportunity to tie in a passion and let them dress as the character they watch 800 times a month.
+But also let them know it’s ok not to wear a costume.

 Make a candy plan